Tony Askew and David French have transformed a former cinema in Bruce Grove into a mecca for roller lovers everywhere.

 What has the OIF money been used for?

 (David) “It has been used for the development of the place and general fit out – so the special sprung floor and the ceiling and the seating.
 Without the loan it would certainly have been a much different proposition; much more scaled back.”

 (Tony) “To be honest without the OIF money I don’t think we could have taken this place.”

 What else has been good about the OIF?

 (David) “For me it was the post-grant support.
 I have used Haringey Works a lot and they’ve found me some good staff.”

 How have you found working with the council on the loan and wider business support?

 (David) “It’s been good.
-We’ve had a lot of contact with Keith and Sandra at the council who have been very supportive.
+We’ve had a lot of contact with the OIF team who have been very supportive.
 The application itself was very thorough and it does take time but it was relatively straightforward.
 There’s an understanding you have to hit targets in terms of your business plan and financial programming but that’s important because we’re not talking about peanuts here.
 And the OIF has a responsibility to the council to ensure it’s all being done responsibly.”

 Would you recommend the OIF to other businesses?

 (David) “Without a doubt.
 It’s been a very positive experience and I have been impressed by how supportive the council has been.”